microchip-pic-avr-examples/pic18f57q84-2-axis-cnc/readme.md

-Additionally, because both frequencies are a function of the master frequency, if the master frequency is doubled, the speed in both axes will be doubled, while maintaining the same proportion (e.g X will still be going twice as fast as Y, and will therefore still cover twice the distance).
+Additionally, because both frequencies are a function of the master frequency, if the master frequency is doubled, the speed in both axes will be doubled, while maintaining the same proportion (e.g. X will still be going twice as fast as Y, and will therefore still cover twice the distance).

+Direct Memory Address (DMA) is a module which can copy data from one memory location to another when triggered.
+Acceleration of the machine can be achieved by using the DMA to gradually increase or decrease the value in the increment register of the NCO, resulting in the frequency of the master NCO, and therefore the speed of movement in the two axes, increasing or decreasing proportionally.

-By counting the number of output pulses of the master NCO, the distance travelled by each slave NCO is known.
+The distance travelled in each direction can be known by counting the number of pulses from the master NCO.
 In short, this is because if the master NCO has produced the requisite number of output ticks, the two slave NCOs have moved the steppers in both axes the correct distance.